SimonBlanke/Hyperactive/docs/overview.md

   </tbody>
 </table>

-!> **Disclaimer:** The classification into the categories above is not necessarly scientificly accurate, but aims to provide an idea of the functionality of the methods.
+!> **Disclaimer:** The classification into the categories above is not necessarly scientifically accurate, but aims to provide an idea of the functionality of the methods.

 ### Experimental Algorithms